aral/gaebar/readme.txt

 *** Tip: *** The datastore and history are kept in temporary folders such as (on OS X) /var/folders/bz/bzDU030xHXK-jKYLMXnTzk+++TI/-Tmp-/.
 Before you do a restore, run ./manage.py flush to find out which folder they're kept in.
 Once you have that, copy those files to a safe place.
 This way, you can easily restore them if they are erased without having to go through the lengthy restore process again.

+Also, realize that the datastore on the local SDK is _very_ slow.
+Launching the server with a large datastore will take a long time.
+Even doing a ./manage.py flush will take ages, and you can get the same result by simply deleting the datastore files from the temporary folder.

 C. Restore data to a staging app:
 ---------------------------------